-On September 27, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq., (the "Vaccine Act").
-Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA") following receipt of an influenza ("flu") vaccination on April 12, 2010.
+On February 22, 2018, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that she suffered right shoulder injuries as a result of an influenza vaccine received on November 10, 2016.
 Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On May 31, 2019, respondent filed his Rule 4(c) report in which he concedes that petitioner is entitled to compensation in this case.
+On June 5, 2019, respondent filed his Rule 4(c) report in which he concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
+Specifically, respondent "has concluded that petitioner's alleged injury is consistent with SIRVA [shoulder injury related to vaccine administration], as defined on the Vaccine

-&lt;sup>1 The undersigned intends to post this ruling on the United States Court of Federal Claims' website.
+1 The undersigned intends to post this ruling on the United States Court of Federal Claims' website.
 This means the ruling will be available to anyone with access to the internet.
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.
 Because this unpublished ruling contains a reasoned explanation for the action in this case, undersigned is required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).

-&lt;sup>2 National Childhood Vaccine Injury Act of 1986, Pub.
+2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.